rbmrclo/spacers_and_dividers/README.md

    Just create a ```<div class='vspacer-[PREFERRED HEIGHT]'></div>``` and the wizards will automatically do the spacing.
 (Without the brackets ofcourse)

+## Includes

+   [DomReady] - The smallest subset possible from jQuery to support dom Ready event.

 ## TODOS

 1. Stylized Dividers